mariadb-corporation/mariadb-columnstore-api/docs/reference/driver.rst

    Creates an instance of the ColumnStoreDriver.
 This will search for the environment variable :envvar:`COLUMNSTORE_INSTALL_DIR`, if this isn't found then the default path of ``/usr/local/mariadb/columnstore/`` is used.

-   :raises ColumnStoreDriverException: When the Columnstore.xml file cannot be found or cannot be parsed
+   :raises ColumnStoreConfigError: When the Columnstore.xml file cannot be found or cannot be parsed

 Example
 ^^^^^^^